rboccovi/inst377-final-project/README.md

 # Local Event Finder

-A Vite-powered React single-page app (SPA) for discovering events in any city, saving favorites to a Supabase backend, and viewing stats and local attractions.
+A Vite-powered React single-page app for discovering events in any city, saving favorites to a Supabase backend, and viewing stats and local attractions.
 Users can:

 - 🔍 Search Ticketmaster events by city, radius, and unit
 - ❤️ “Like” events to save them in a Supabase `favorites` table
-- 📊 View event-by-weekday charts under “Insights”
+- 📊 View event count-by-weekday charts under “Insights”
 - 🗺️ Discover nearby attractions via Wikipedia Geosearch

 **Target Browsers**
 Designed for modern desktop browsers (Chrome, Firefox, Edge, Safari) and mobile WebKit (iOS Safari, Android Chrome).

-**Developer Manual**
-For setup, architecture, API docs, tests, and roadmap, see [docs/Developer_Manual.md](docs/Developer_Manual.md).

 # Developer Manual

 This document guides future developers through installing, running, testing, and extending **Local Event Finder**.

----

 ## 1. Prerequisites Needs